alex-wey/search/README.md

 The Search program is divided into several classes:

-The first class is called Preprocess.scala, which contains methods that help parse the corpus for the id's, titles, and texts of each page (which are then stored in a double HashMap).
+The first class is called Preprocess.scala, which contains methods that help parse the corpus for the IDs, titles, and texts of each page (which are then stored in a double HashMap).
 This class also contains essential methods that implement the PageRank algorithm that ultimately store the weights of each page in a double HashMap.
 In this class are two other methods that write a titles.txt file and a pageRank.txt file.
-The titles.txt file simply is a list of all the titles and their respective id's in the corpus and the pageRank.txt file contains a list of each title and its page rank.
+The titles.txt file simply is a list of all the titles and their respective IDs in the corpus and the pageRank.txt file contains a list of each title and its page rank.

-The second class is called Indexer.scala, which contains methods that produce a HashMap, containing the id's, words, and corresponding scores (which are calculated using the TF and IDF calculated by other methods in the class).
+The second class is called Indexer.scala, which contains methods that produce a HashMap, containing the IDs, words, and corresponding scores (which are calculated using the TF and IDF calculated by other methods in the class).
 Then, there is a method that writes an index.txt file.
 Within this file is a list of: a word, followed by its corresponding id, followed by its score.
 Note that every word is